fallen-icarus/cardano-swaps/README.md

 quantityAskedAssets/quantityOfferedAssets
 ```

-When assets are added to the swap address, there is no way to guarantee the utxo being locked at the swap address has a valid price datum attached.
-Further, there is no way to ensure a realistic price is supplied. **All prices must be greater than 0 or else the swap contract will not properly protect your assets!**
-It is the user's responsibility to ensure the proper inline datum is attached.
-Once assets are locked at the swap address, the swap contract is now capabable of checking datums are properly used.
-It is only the "initialization" that users need to be careful with. `cardano-swaps` checks whether the supplied price is greater than 0 so it is recommended to rely on `cardano-swaps` CLI.
+Prices set to zero or a negative ratio mean the assets are effectively free.
+To prevent this and a possible attack, swaps will fail unless all prices are greater than zero. `cardano-swaps` checks whether the supplied price is greater than 0 so it is recommended to rely on `cardano-swaps` CLI.

 When ADA is part of the pair, the price **MUST** be in units of ADA.
 The swap contract will correctly convert to lovelace if necessary.
 This was to improve usability.